-Web sites I
+Web sites I have created

-have created pertaining to fossils
+pertaining to fossils

-Survey Papers (Public Domain)
+States Geological Survey Papers (Public Domain)

-of USGS publications
+Online versions of USGS

 In Death Valley National Park: A site dedicated to

 the paleontology, geology, and natural wonders of Death Valley

 National Park; lots of on-site photographs of scenic localities